-The Galaxy Note 8 Oreo update is also rolling out to the AT&T Galaxy Note 8, the Sprint Galaxy Note 8, the T-Mobile Galaxy S8, and the Verizon Galaxy Note 8.
+The Android Oreo update is also rolling out to the AT&T Galaxy Note 8, the Sprint Galaxy Note 8, and the Verizon Galaxy Note 8.
 It’s also available for the unlocked Galaxy Note 8.

 If you don’t want to wait for the official release, Snapdragon Galaxy Note 8 users can install the software and its features right now.